Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Conclusion

-The model performs well on MEA data from murine primary hippocampal cultures and from human iPSC-derived cortical cultures.
-It captures a developmental increase in the number of subnetworks and the likelihood of these subnetworks being on during the MEA recordings.
 This model provides an important tool for neurobiologists studying brain development and brain disorders with MEA recordings.
-In extends the tools beyond pair-wise comparisons to detect functional connectivity and identifies patterns of activity from subnetworks of different sizes that can vary on the scale of seconds to minutes during the MEA recording.
+It extends the tools beyond pair-wise comparisons to detect functional connectivity and identifies patterns of activity from subnetworks of different sizes that can vary on the scale of seconds to minutes during the MEA recording.
 This will enable neurobiologists to investigate differences in network complexity, capacity for information sharing, and stability versus flexibility of state switching in subnetworks.
-As the method uses spike train data, it may also be useful for analysis of data from other multielectrode recordings (e.g., Neuropixel probes), which may be performed in vivo, although significantly more than 64 electrodes would likely increase the computational demands.
+As the method uses spike train data, it may also be useful for analysis of data from other multielectrode recordings (e.g., Neuropixel probes), which may be performed in vivo.
 This method could also be used with MEA recordings to compare the effect of drugs on modulating network states in vitro or the effect of genetic mutations on the number of states and frequency of state switching.
 Thus, this approach may inform future mechanistic and therapeutic investigations in human-derived or murine models of neurological disorders.